VFPX/Win32API/samples/sample_531.md

 # How to display the Print property sheet

 ## Before you begin:
-The <a href="http://msdn2.microsoft.com/en-us/library/ms646966.aspx">Print property sheet</a> is a standard user interface that enables the user to specify the properties of a particular print job.
-[Print property sheet](sample_000.md)
+The [Print property sheet](http://msdn2.microsoft.com/en-us/library/ms646966.aspx) is a standard user interface that enables the user to specify the properties of a particular print job.

 ![](../images/print_property_sheet.png)